 Now, let’s think about the flipside.
 You finish that great piece or book.
 You go hunting for more and, with a push of a button, you find an abundance of high quality, helpful and professional content—both self-generated and reviews or features on other well-respected sites.
 You’re convinced they’re the total package, and that you’ve found the person for the job—whatever that job might be.
 It’s the beginning of a beautiful relationship.
 And the rest is history.

 You’ve probably experienced both scenarios in some form or another.
 And what you experienced, whether you knew it or not, was the power of Authority Marketing.
 What is Authority Marketing?
 It’s the strategic process of systematically positioning a person or an organization as the leader and expert in their industry, community and marketplace to command outsized influence over all competitors.
-In short, it ensures that when people are looking for a particular product, service, or relationship, they know who to call (for more on the definition, meaning and impact of Authority Marketing, click here).
+In short, it ensures that when people are looking for a particular product, service, or relationship, they know who to call.
 And, as you’ve probably realized by now, to do it well, you need more than just one or two impactful items that convey your greatness.
 Authority Marketing is all about demonstrating that you’re the total package, and doing so requires a multi-pronged approach.

 So, how exactly do you do that?
 Well, the first step is to have a plan.
 Most entrepreneurs don’t have a clearly delineated strategy to build authority.
 Instead, they just go for it, hoping their “organic” approach and charming personality will lead to impressive results.
 Spoiler alert: they usually don’t, no matter how charming they are.
 To truly build authority, celebrity and expertise, you have to be systematic and strategic—which is probably not unlike the way you built your business.
 In our view, there are three crucial elements in getting this right.
 Here’s what you need to get the job done: